A disease is rare when it affects fewer than 1 in 2,000 people.

 Characteristics of rare diseases

-The text read "70% of rare diseases start in childhood" in the top left corner and reads "all pediatric cancers are rare cancers" in the bottom right corner.
-In the other spaces, there are children laughing and playing
+The text reads, "70% of rare diseases start in childhood", "all pediatric cancers are rare cancers"

 Over 6000 rare diseases are characterised by a broad diversity of disorders and symptoms that vary not only from disease to disease but also from patient to patient suffering from the same disease.